ssledz/ssledz.github.io/source/_posts/2016-11-08-learning-scala-my-insights.markdown

 and I found it very helpful.
 Currently (in the time of writing this post) I have done __"Parallel programming"__ course and already enrolled for a __"Big Data Analysis with Scala and Spark"__ (still waiting for course publishing)

+I think the knowledge I acquired, thanks to those courses and book, is sufficient to start writing and reading programs in scala.
+Of course it takes some time to be as proficient as in java but I am little closer to this target each day.

 ###Resources
 The aim of this section is to gather the valuable resources regarding scala.